 A Project is where the actual work will happen!

-Each shoot, session, or job should have its own Project, which will act as the central hub for everything related to it, including:
+Each assignment or job should have its own Project, which will act as the central hub for everything related to it, including:

 - Contracts